make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Typically it involves generating terrain information like height, slope, and colour for each location on the planet that we are interested in.
-- Perlin noise is one popular approach for this.
 - In order to keep this presentation within scope, we are going to make a sweeping assumption...
 - We are going to assume that we already know